Abdidawud/Todo-with-Typescript/README.md

 # Todo List Application

-This is a simple Todo List application built using HTML, CSS, and JavaScript.
+This is a simple Todo List application built using HTML, CSS, and TypeScript.

 ## Features